jodiqiao/jodiqiao/README.md

 - Reading about linear algebra and machine learning
 - Doodling away in Procreate on my iPad and designing in Adobe Ai, Xd

+The week of Jul 13 - 17 is dedicated to designing in Adobe Xd.

 Let's talk!

 DM me about data science 🐙